moe-tron/moeserver/README.md

 **Some setup and usage information**

-Obviosuly you need Python.
+Obviously you need Python.
 Pretty sure anything Python 3.6 or newer will work but don't quote me on that.

 Install pre-reqs with `pip install -r requirements.txt`